Family Of Girl Killed While Riding Bike In Bridgewater Sees Support

-A girl riding a bicycle was struck and killed by a 22-year-old woman driving a pickup truck on Saturday, April 2, authorities in Bridgewater said.
+Support is surging for the family of an 11-year-old girl who was struck and killed by a 22-year-old woman in a pickup truck while biking with a friend in Bridgewater.

-The driver, who Daily Voice will not be identifying unless charges are filed, was heading north on Fulton Street when she struck the girl near 3rd Street just before 6:10 p.m., local police said.
+Victoria Bastos was struck near 3rd Street on Fulton Street around 6:10 p.m.
+Saturday, April 2, according to local police and a GoFundMe launched for the girl's family.

 More than $12,300 had been raised on the GoFundMe as of Monday morning.
 Victoria is survived by her father, Vitor Bastos, her mother Cynthia Pereria, and her sister Natasha.